Jessica photographed above by Stephanie Cammarano.

 Jessica Grilli is one of those people who instantly lights up the room.
 She’s bubbly, genuine, and thoughtful, and can make pretty much anyone feel comfortable in front of the camera.
 Jessica is a Melbourne based freelance photographer, who draws inspiration from the subtleties, colours and textures of natural environments, as well as people who inhabit creative places and spaces.

-On this special occasion a selection of Jessica’s photographic prints are available to purchase for a limited time online here.
-We also had a little chat with Jessica, take a read below....
+We had a little chat with Jessica, take a read below....

 Did you always want to be a photographer?
 When did you start shooting/purchase your very first camera?